piceaTech/node-gitlab-2-github/README.md

 #### github.token

 Go to [Settings / Developer settings / Personal access tokens](https://github.com/settings/tokens).
-Generate a new token with `repo` scope and copy that into the `settings.js`
+Generate a new token with `repo` scope and copy that into the `settings.ts`

 #### github.repo

 What is the name of the new repo

+### s3 (optional)

+S3 can be used to store attachments from issues.
+If omitted, `has attachment` label will be added to GitHub issue.

+#### s3.accessKeyId and s3.secretAccessKey

+AWS [credentials](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys) that are used to copy attachments from GitLab into the S3 bucket.

+IAM User who owns these credential must have [write permissions](https://docs.aws.amazon.com/AmazonS3/latest/dev/example-policies-s3.html#iam-policy-ex0) to the bucket.

+#### s3.bucket

+Existing bucket, with an appropriate security policy.
+One possible policy is to allow [public access](https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteAccessPermissionsReqd.html).

 #### debug

 As default it is set to false.
-Doesn't fire the requests to github api and only does the work on the gitlabb side to test for wonky cases before using up api-calls
+Doesn't fire the requests to github api and only does the work on the gitlab side to test for wonky cases before using up api-calls

 #### usePlaceholderIssuesForMissingIssues